 For some of us, finding love isn’t as easy as walking out your front door.
 Some people have to work a little harder than others for it.
 Is that because they’re less deserving, or is it because their love radar is a little off.
 Whatever the reason people do strange, and futile things to get the love they desire.
-One such thing is bargaining with the significant other for a relationship.
+One such thing is bargaining with a significant other for a relationship.
 Here are some ways to determine if you’re bargaining for love.

-What is bargaining a for love?
+What is bargaining for love?

 Bargaining for love can be considered the same thing as compromising.
 However, the difference between regular compromising and bargaining is this.
 A compromise usually results in a win-win for both parties involved in the situation.
 Bargaining typically is more lopsided.
-You give only to get very little in return.
+You give, only to get very little in return.
 You’re simply selling yourself out, and selling yourself short just to have a relationship with someone.
-Here are some examples of bargaining for love.
+Here are some examples of bargaining for love:

-- You know that he/she doesn’t really want to be with you so you make yourself completely available to their every beckon call hoping that they’ll throw you a morsel of affection your way.
+- You know that he/she doesn’t really want to be with you so you make yourself completely available to their every beckon call hoping that they’ll throw a morsel of affection your way.

 - You allow he/she to use you knowing that this person doesn’t have any respect for you.